einarkb/asign1-para/README.md

 - PORT: The port the app is listening on
 - DB_URI: the uri used to connect to the database
 - DB_NAME: the name of the database
 - N_TICKER_PAGE(optional): number of entries ticker reponds with for paging. if not set it will default to 5

 The genreal architecture of the code ended up being a little more coupled than intended, and due to problems deploying on heroku I ended up moving most of the code into a single package which made sense anyway whith how coupled the code has become.

+I chose to use db connection info directly in the code for tests in case teachers is planning to run them.